invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 This will cancel the job if possible and clean up temporary files and other resources that it might have been using.

-#### queue.change_priority(job, delta)

-This will increase (positive delta) or decrease (negative delta) the priority of the job on the queue.
-Lower priority jobs will be taken off the queue and run before higher priority jobs.

-Note that this cannot be used to change the job's priority once it has begun running.
-However, you can still pause the job and restart it later.

 #### queue.start_all_jobs(), queue.pause_all_jobs(), queue.cancel_all_jobs()

 This will start/pause/cancel all jobs that have been submitted to the